TosbackCgusBridge-Bot/CGUs-versions/Drugs/Privacy Policy.md

 > Telephone: +64 9 476 8500
 > By e-mail:

-If you are not satisfied with our response you can contact TRUSTe here.

 Drugs.com does not collect personally identifiable information about you when you visit our web site unless otherwise stated or unless you choose to provide this information to us (such as through registration, when building medication lists, or on information submission forms).

-We may collect and store in log files certain non-personally identifiable information automatically.
+We may collect and store in log files certain information automatically.
 This information is not shared with anyone beyond authorized web site support staff, except when required by law enforcement investigation (such as to comply with a judicial proceeding, court order or subpoena), and will be used only as a source of anonymous statistical information.
-Non-personally identifiable information may include:
+This information may include:

 *   Internet Protocol (IP) address of the domain or the proxy provided by your Internet Service Provider (ISP).
 *   Date and time the IP accessed our site.